tiagomanunes/mdfindings2reptor/docs/example_finding_1.md

 Kerberoasting is an attack that exploits weak Kerberos authentication.

 Note that the script will **respect** your `formatting`, so you should still find these line breaks, bolds, backticks, etc. on SysReptor.
-It will only trim empty lines at the start and end of the section.
+It will only trim empty lines at the start and end of each section.

 1. This numbered list
 2. should be there too,